 The La Trobe Institute for Molecular Science (LIMS) was launched in 2009 as a state-of-the-art research hub dedicated to the study of molecular structures and processes fundamental to life.
 It was established with A$100 million in building funds from the Australian Government and La Trobe University.
 Professor Nick Hoogenraad served as the Institute's Director from its founding in 2009 until his retirement in 2014.
-Professor Robert Pike joined La Trobe as Director of LIMS in 2015.
+Professor Robert Pike served as Director of LIMS from 2015 to 2016.
+Professor Andrew Hill is the Institute's current director.

 The Institute's newest building, LIMS1, was designed by Lyons Architects, who were appointed following a design competition sponsored by the Australian Institute of Architects.
 Construction began in August 2011, with an official sod turning presided by the Minister for Innovation, Industry, Science and Research, Senator Kim Carr.
 The building was officially opened in February 2013 by the Parliamentary Secretary for Higher Education and Skills, Ms Sharon Bird MP.